-Councillor Vicki Casserly, Mayor of South Dublin County Council Mr Daniel McLoughlin, Chief Executive of South Dublin County Council
+Councillor Vicki Casserly, Mayor of South Dublin County Council

 About this plan

 Welcome to South Dublin County Council's Corporate Plan 2020 - 2024.

 We hope the information we present here is useful, and that it gives you an insight into our work - what we do and how we do it.
 We are proud of our county, and we commit to working with our community to improve and develop South Dublin County as a happy, healthy place to live and work.
 We have included a glossary of terms (page 51-52).
 These will help you understand some of the specialist language we have to use at times, and we have highlighted these terms in blue in this plan, so you know you can read more about them in the full glossary.